Ahmad ibn Isa ibn Zayd: Life and lineage

-Ahmad ibn Isa ibn Zayd 's birth has been reported 774 AD or 775 AD or 776 AD or even onwards (157 AH or 158 AH or 159 AH or even onwards).
-But according to some sources, in response to Muhammad ibn Mansur al-Muradi 's question about his age, Ahmad ibn Isa ibn Zayd stated that he was born in 774 AD (157 AH).
+Ahmad ibn Isa ibn Zayd's birth has been reported 774 AD or 775 AD or 776 AD or even onwards (157 AH or 158 AH or 159 AH or even onwards).
+But according to some sources, in response to Muhammad ibn Mansur al-Muradi's question about his age, Ahmad ibn Isa ibn Zayd stated that he was born in 774 AD (157 AH).
 His mother, Atikah, was the daughter of Fadl ibn Abd al-Rahman ibn Abbas ibn Rabi'ah ibn Harith ibn Abd al-Muttalib.

-His father Isa Mawtam al-Ashbal, was one of the sons of Zayd ibn Ali, the son of Ali ibn Husayn Zayn al-Abidin, and great-grandson of Ali ibn Abi Talib.
-Isa Mawtam al-Ashbal, along with Muhammad al-Nafs al-Zakiyya and his brother Ibrahim, took part in the anti-Abbasid uprisings and it was from this period that he was persecuted.
+His father Isa Mu'tam al-Ashbal, was one of the sons of Zayd ibn Ali, the son of Ali ibn Husayn Zayn al-Abidin, and great-grandson of Ali ibn Abi Talib.
+Isa Mu'tam al-Ashbal, along with Muhammad al-Nafs al-Zakiyya and his brother Ibrahim, took part in the anti-Abbasid uprisings and it was from this period that he was persecuted.
 Ahmad ibn Isa ibn Zayd was apparently born in Kufa, when he was a child his father died, so he did not get the opportunity to hear hadiths from his father to narrate.
 His father died when Ahmad ibn Isa ibn Zayd was eleven years old.

 After the death of the father

-After the death of Ahmad 's father, a person named Sabbah Za'farani, took Ahmad and his brother Zayd to one of the Abbasid caliphs named Al-Mahdi in Baghdad.
+After the death of Ahmad's father, a person named Sabbah Za'farani took Ahmad and his brother Zayd to one of the Abbasid caliphs named Al-Mahdi in Baghdad.
 Al-Mahdi took them under his tutelage.
 They both grew up in the government apparatus until Muhammad Amin was killed and the caliphate was disrupted in Baghdad.
 Zayd had already died of an illness, and Ahmad took the opportunity to flee.

 According to another narration, the person who took Ahmad and his brother Zayd to Al-Mahdi was called Ibn Alaq Seirafi, and Ahmad and Zayd went to Medina with the permission of Al-Mahdi, and Zayd died there, and Ahmad was there for a while.
 It was not until the early caliphate of Harun al-Rashid (the fifth Abbasid Caliph) that the caliph was informed that a group of Zaydis had gathered around Ahmad, so he ordered that Ahmad be arrested and imprisoned.